quixio/quix-streams/README.md

 ### Interoperability wrappers

-The Quix Streams base library is developed in C#.
+Quix Streams base library is developed in C#.
 We use Interoperability wrappers around <b>C# AoT (Ahead of Time) compiled code</b> to implement support for other languages such as <b>Python</b>.
 These Interop wrappers are auto-generated using a project called `InteropGenerator` included in the same repository.
 Ahead-of-time native compilation was a feature introduced officially on .NET 7.
 Learn more [here](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).

 You can generate these Wrappers again using the `shell scripts` provided for each platform inside the language-specific client.
 For instance for Python: